-These Turtle Thumbprint Cookies are a delicious melt in your mouth cookie combining the flavors of almond, pecan, caramel, and chocolate.
+These Turtle Thumbprint Cookies are a delicious melt-in-your-mouth cookie combining the flavors of almond, pecan, caramel, and chocolate.
+Be sure to try my Turtle Cheesecake for another sweet dessert.
 Looking for more great cookie recipes?
 Check these out!

 Turtle Thumbprint Cookies

 There are quite a few variations of turtle cookies on the market.
 This interpretation is my absolute favorite!
 The base is a chewy shortbread cookie, filled to the brim with ooey gooey caramel and then topped with chopped pecans and drizzled with milk chocolate.
 If you love the flavor combination of turtle desserts, I also have Turtle Cookie Cups you will love!